yehia67/documentation/smartcity/0.1/astropiota/how-to-guides/BuildIT.md

 # Build your own AstroPiOTA

+**Before you can run AstroPiOTA, you must have the correct hardware components and an operating system for the Raspberry Pi.**

 ![Photo of Sense Hat that looks like a slightly smaller circuit board with LED light panel](../RasSenseHat.png)

 [Sense HAT version 1.0](https://thepihut.com/products/raspberry-pi-sense-hat-astro-pi)